sandeepsnairms/MongoMigrationWebBasedUtility/README.md

 - Connection strings are not persisted on disk (they’re excluded from persistence).
 Endpoints are stored for display and validation.
 - Provide a PEM CA certificate if your source uses a private CA for TLS.
 - Consider deploying behind VNet integration and/or Private Endpoint (see earlier sections) to restrict access.
+- **Entra ID Authentication (Optional)**: You can configure Entra ID-based authentication for your Azure Web App to ensure only valid users can access the migration tool.
+This adds an additional layer of security by requiring users to authenticate with their organizational credentials.
+For configuration details, see [Azure App Service Authentication](https://learn.microsoft.com/en-us/azure/static-web-apps/authentication-authorization).

 ## Logs, backup, and recovery